Life insurance and dementia

 For full definitions and when you can claim you should check your policy documents.
 They will also tell you what is and isn't covered by your policy.

-Note that the maximum age of taking out life lnsurance with Critical Illness Cover is 67 and the maximum time you can hold a policy for is 50 years (other eligibility criteria may apply).
+Note that the maximum age of taking out life Insurance with critical illness cover is 67 and the maximum time you can hold a policy for is 50 years (other eligibility criteria may apply).
 Conditions like Alzheimer’s disease are most common in people aged over 65, and the risk of dementia increases with age.

 An Over 50s Fixed Life Insurance policy may be a option, as there is guaranteed acceptance with no medical questions for UK residents aged 50 to 80.
 Full cover is payable after one year.
+It could help if you want to leave a small cash sum as a gift or towards funeral costs.
 Application questions must be answered by the person to be insured.
+Other types of life insurance may be available if you can answer health and lifestyle questions.
+Speak to an adviser if you need help.

 Will a life insurance provider consider my family's history of dementia?